Look Outside Your Window

-Look Outside Your Window is an unreleased studio album recorded by four members of the American band Slipknot.
+Look Outside Your Window is an upcoming studio album recorded by four members of the American band Slipknot.
 The material was written and recorded concurrently with the sessions for the band's fourth studio album All Hope Is Gone (2008).
 However, its emphasis on experimentation and a more melodic rock style kept it classified as a separate body of work from Slipknot's aggressive heavy metal sound.
-The album was scheduled for release during the latter half of the band's We Are Not Your Kind touring cycle, which was delayed until 2021 due to the COVID-19 pandemic but has since remained unreleased throughout 2022, with the possibility of the album being released in 2023.
+The album was scheduled for release during the latter half of the band's We Are Not Your Kind touring cycle, which was delayed until 2021 due to the COVID-19 pandemic.
+Crahan confirmed the album would be released in 2025.